 If a duly convened General Meeting does not have a quorum, then the repeated General Meeting - convened for the time and date and venue specified in the announcement that is published in accordance with section 8.13 of the Articles of Association - shall have a quorum in respect of the agenda items set forth in the invitation irrespectively of the extent of the voting rights represented by those in attendance.
+The repeated General Meeting can be convened with the same start date as that of the General Meeting without a quorum.
+The repeated General Meeting shall be convened no later than twenty-one days after the day of the General Meeting without a quorum.
 If the agenda of the General Meeting includes a proposal relating to the withdrawal of the shares from any regulated market (hereinafter: delisting), then the repeated General Meeting shall have a quorum in respect of such agenda item if shareholders representing more than half of the votes embodied by the shares conferring voting rights are in attendance.